 For more steps and screenshots, please visit this page: https://www.tp-link.com/ae/faq-285.html

-To return to your previous configuration, simply replace the ethernet cable/s as they were - there’s no need to remove the PPPoE interface that you created.
+To return to your previous configuration, you can simply replace the ethernet cable/s as they were - there’s usually no need to remove the PPPoE interface that you created.